Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages: Language Design for Importing Tensor Index Notation

-We can define also the exterior derivative as follows.
-The \texttt{flip} function is a function for swapping the arguments of a two-argument function.
+We can also define the exterior derivative in one line as follows.
+The \lstinline{flip} function is a function for swapping the arguments of a two-argument function.
 It is used to transpose the result.